muziejus/javascripting-english-major/6-abstraction.md

 Weapons starts out blank, but then every time through the `.forEach()` loop, it gets its previous value, plus the value of the turtle’s `.weapon` property, plus a space.
-If you save, commit, and reload, you should now get a list of all the turtles’ weapons.
+If you save and reload the browser, you should now get a list of all the turtles’ weapons.
 This is great, but we can do better.

 </section>